 Tempus is the European Union's programme which supports the modernisation of higher education in the Partner Countries of Eastern Europe, Central Asia, the Western Balkans and the Mediterranean region, mainly through university cooperation projects.

-The kick-off meeting will take place in Rome — © Valerio P.
+The kick-off meeting will take place in Rome, at Unimed's head office. — © Valerio P.

 New composition in the works